-So it is very important that depth of milling is constant over the whole PCB surface throughout the whole milling process.
+It is very important that depth of milling is constant over the whole PCB surface throughout the whole milling process.
 We can achieve this by using “Warp” procedure.

 ‘Warp’ feature helps apply generated toolpath over bended, curved or uneven surfaces.

-The most important step of ‘Warp’ procedure obtaining surface points.
+The most important step of ‘Warp’ procedure is obtaining surface points.
 We can either capture each point single-handedly or we can use “Measure Surface” procedure.
 We recommend the latter.

 Place your workpiece material (in future text ‘copper board’) to machines table.
 Mount it properly, so that you avoid any inconveniences later such as vibration, dislocation etc…also make sure that copper board is not in contact with the machine table.